PentatonicZ/PZBitcoin-Mining/README.md

 ---

 ## 💾 Overview
 **Zomboid Crypto Miner** is a Project Zomboid mod that introduces a new gameplay mechanic: **cryptocurrency mining** using desktop computers.
-Built for **Project Zomboid Build 41**, this mod lets survivors put their spare power and time to use — even when the world has ended.
+Built for **Project Zomboid Build 41**, this mod lets survivors put their spare power and time to use.....even when the world has ended.

-Players can find, install, and operate **desktop computers** as mining rigs.
+Using vanilla Computers Players can find, install, and operate mining rigs.
 Over time, these rigs generate in-game "crypto rewards" while consuming electricity and time, offering a unique twist to your survival economy.

 ---

 ## ⚙️ Features
 - 🖥️ **Functional Desktop Computers** — use found or placed computers as mining rigs.
 - ⚡ **Energy-Dependent Mining** — requires power to operate (via generator or power grid).
-- ⏱️ **Real-Time Mining Simulation** — rigs accumulate mining progress over time.
-- 🧰 **Admin & Debug Commands** — includes chat-based admin options for testing and balancing.
 - 🔍 **Object-Based Integration** — works specifically with the desktop computer object (not just tiles).

 ---

 ## 🚧 Future Plans / To Do
+- 🧰 **Admin & Debug Commands** — include chat-based admin options for testing and balancing.
 - 🎵 **Computer Adio** + Ambient computer noise that attracts Z's
 - 💻 **Expand UI** - View jobs and lifetime earnings.
 - 🔥 **Overheating System** — rigs that overheat without proper ventilation or cooling.